Carpal Tunnel Syndrome

 Your doctor may refer you for nerve conduction studies or EMG studies to quantify if your electrical nerve impulses slow by compression of the carpal tunnel or further up the arm.
 Craig & Richardson (2011).

 Ultrasound may reveal a median nerve enlargement.
 An X-ray may identify coexisting pathologies.
 MRI, CT scans are generally not required.
 Hobson-Webb & Padua (2009).

 Carpal Tunnel Syndrome Treatment

 Rest & Patient Education

-Resting from the aggravating cause is important.
-Education and awareness about what the symptoms and what positions or activities potentially cause carpal tunnel syndrome is important.
-Sim et al (2011).
+Resting from the aggravating cause is essential.
+Education and awareness about what the symptoms and what positions or activities potentially cause carpal tunnel syndrome is necessary.
+Sim et al. (2011).

 Night Wrist Splint

-A nighttime wrist splint is beneficial to eliminate wrist bending and therefore carpal tunnel symptoms.
-Muller et al (2004).
-Your physiotherapist may recommend a splint.
-A suitable carpal tunnel wrist splint can be found here: carpal tunnel brace
+A nighttime wrist splint is beneficial to eliminate wrist bending and therefore, carpal tunnel symptoms.
+Muller et al. (2004).
+Your physiotherapist may recommend a brace.
+A suitable carpal tunnel wrist splint will help you.

 Your physiotherapist will address: